OpenFn/unicef-cambodia/docs/index.md

    - Primero unique id: `case_id` (represented as `external_id` in OSCaR system)

 #### 2. Referral Services
-Service types are mapped between systems as defined in the [Service Map](https://docs.google.com/spreadsheets/d/1Zg9KGkHbh0ptjpj4YX9qFkojz9ydJ9aVT_UtkvE7Wu8/edit#gid=1841308930). _If any services change, this map and OpenFn jobs must be updated._
+- Service types are mapped between systems as defined in the [Service Map](https://docs.google.com/spreadsheets/d/1Zg9KGkHbh0ptjpj4YX9qFkojz9ydJ9aVT_UtkvE7Wu8/edit#gid=1841308930). _If any services change, this map and OpenFn jobs must be updated._
+- For every 1 service created in the source system, 1 referral will be sent to the destination system
+- When a service subtype is not selected in Primero, OpenFn will sync a default "not specified" service type to Oscar.
+Oscar requires the "service type" field so these services will always be rejected.
+See [training slides](https://docs.google.com/presentation/d/1FSCfgd9RUfjmZO_NZ2bsosbYBTn8--KHoR4cefVsmpw/edit#slide=id.g170fdd89002_0_123) for details.
+- Oscar case decision is automatically reflected on the first referral form.
+See [training slides](https://docs.google.com/presentation/d/1FSCfgd9RUfjmZO_NZ2bsosbYBTn8--KHoR4cefVsmpw/edit#slide=id.g128201f9a7d_0_117) for details.

 #### 3. Primero Case Owner Assignment**
 When cases are synced with Primero, they will be automatically assigned to a Province user case owner by OpenFn (see `owned_by` field in mappings).
 The Province will be determined by the location code of the child provided by OSCaR.
 See [Province User Map](https://docs.google.com/spreadsheets/d/1Zg9KGkHbh0ptjpj4YX9qFkojz9ydJ9aVT_UtkvE7Wu8/edit#gid=1502348153) for the list of generic Primero Province users.